Jaime Winstone: Career

 Winstone sings backing vocals for her sister Lois' band.
 As an actress, she has appeared in the music video for The Streets' single "When You Wasn't Famous", The Twang's single "Two Lovers", and Hercules and Love Affair's single "Blind".
 In April 2009, she co-starred with then-boyfriend Alfie Allen in the music video for the Madness single "Dust Devil".

 Winstone made her catwalk modelling debut in 2008 for Vivienne Westwood, and in February 2009 she appeared on the front cover of Arena.
 She made her stage debut in a Hampstead Theatre revival of The Fastest Clock in the Universe which also played at the Curve theatre, Leicester.

 In March 2010, she was announced as a new patron of the East End Film Festival.
-Winstone stars in the Stealth Media Group-produced thriller film Manor Hunt Ball and based on the novel The Most Dangerous Game by Richard Connell.
+Winstone starred in the Stealth Media Group-produced thriller film Manor Hunt Ball and based on the novel The Most Dangerous Game by Richard Connell.

 The spring of 2010 also saw Winstone portray Anneli Alderton, one of five women murdered in Ipswich 2006, in the BBC drama Five Daughters.
 Alderton was the third girl to go missing in December 2006.
 In the summer of 2014, she filmed the lead role Lauren in Sky 1 comedy drama After Hours.

 In 2013, Winstone appeared in the BBC series Mad Dogs alongside John Simm, Max Beesley, Philip Glenister and Marc Warren.

 In May 2017, Winstone starred as Barbara Windsor in the BBC biopic, Babs.
 On preparing for the role, Winstone told The Independent: "As soon as I sat down with Barbara, I got to analyse her, to see how she moved - and I instantly related to this wonderful woman.
 She is so generous and easy to talk to and connect with [...] the pressure just faded away as I talked to this amazing woman.
 These roles don’t come along that often.
 It was an honour."

 In January 2022, Winstone appeared on the third series of The Masked Singer as "Firework".
 She was sixth to be unmasked.

-In September 2022, Winstone appeared in EastEnders as Peggy Mitchell in a flashback episode set in 1979.
+That September 2022, Winstone appeared on EastEnders as Peggy Mitchell in a flashback episode set in 1979.

+In 2023, Winstone appeared in the play 2:22 A Ghost Story, playing the character of Jenny.
+In 2025, she reprised her role on EastEnders as Peggy Mitchell in the form of hallucinations experienced by Phil Mitchell for the serial's 40th anniversary week.
+Her 2025 return episode won "Best Single Episode" at the 2025 British Soap Awards.

+In 2025, she starred in the Craig Tuohy written and directed horror film Everyone Is Going to Die.